oroinc/documentation/user_guide/workflow_management.rst

 Attributes
 ^^^^^^^^^^
-:term:`Attributes <Attribute>`, (also referred as "fields") are characteristics of the record.
+Attributes, (also referred as "fields") are characteristics of the record.
 For example, ZIP code and street name are attributes of an address.

 In the course of each transition you can change some attributes of the record processed.
 For example, document